VictoKu1/EmergencyStorage/README.md

 ## Prerequisites

 - Linux system (tested on Raspberry Pi)
-- Connected external drive with sufficient storage space
+- Connected external drive with sufficient storage space (Recommended 10TB-15TB or more)
+- Stable Connection (Using Ethernet Cable Highly Recommended)
 - Required tools:
   - `rsync` (for Kiwix mirror and OpenZIM)
   - `curl` (for OpenStreetMap download and Internet Archive collections)